 Washington 211 exists to make people’s lives better; to enhance community resiliency; to identify and break cycles of need, and to help organizations, foundations, businesses, individuals and government more efficiently distribute resources.

-The Washington Information Network 2-1-1 (WIN 211) – a coalition of existing local providers of information and referral services and local United Ways from every region of the state – was incorporated as a nonprofit corporation under the laws of the State of Washington in August 2001 and was recognized by the IRS as a 501(c)3 nonprofit organization in April 2002.
+The Washington 2-1-1 is a coalition of existing local providers of information and referral services and local United Ways from every region of the state – was incorporated as a nonprofit corporation under the laws of the State of Washington in August 2001 and was recognized by the IRS as a 501(c)3 nonprofit organization in April 2002.

 Call Center Service Area

-On April 15, 2003, the Washington state legislature passed ESHB 1787 in support of the creation of a 2-1-1 system for the state and gave specific leadership responsibilities to WIN 211.
+On April 15, 2003, the Washington state legislature passed ESHB 1787 in support of the creation of a 2-1-1 system for the state and gave specific leadership responsibilities to Washington 211.